EdHarty/Kris-Kringle/README.md

 -   As a customer, I want to quickly identify deals so that I can take advantage of savings on products I'd like to purchase.
 -   As a customer, I want to search for a product by name or description so that I can find a product I'd like to purchase.
 -   As a customer, I want to view individual product details so that I can identify the price, description, product rating, product image and available sizes.
--   As a customer, I want to easily view the total of my purchases at a time so that I can avoid over-spending.
+-   As a customer, I want to easily view the total cost of my purchases so that I can avoid over-spending.
--   As a customer, I want to sort through the available products so that I can easily identify the best rated, best priced products.
+-   As a customer, I want to be able to sort through the available products so that I can easily identify the best rated, best priced products.
--   As a customer, I want to sort a specific category of products so that I can find the best-priced or best-rated products in a specific category.
+-   As a customer, I want to be able to sort through a specific category of products so that I can find the best-priced or best-rated products in a specific category.
 -   As a customer, I want to add items to my basket so that I can view the products I would like to purchase before making payment.
--   As a customer, I want to remove items and update quantities from my basket so that I can remove products I do not want before checking out.
+-   As a customer, I want to remove items and update quantities from my basket so that I can remove/update products before checking out.
--   As a customer, I want to select the size and quantity of a product when purchasing it so that I can ensure I purhcase the correct product.
+-   As a customer, I want to select the size of a product before purchasing so that I can ensure that I purhcase the correct product.
--   As a customer, I want to enter my payment information at the checkout page so that I can checkout effortlessly.
+-   As a customer, I want to enter and save my payment information before checking out so that I can checkout effortlessly.
 -   As a customer, I want to know that my personal/payment information is secure so that I can confidently make a purchase .
--   As a customer, I want to be able to checkout as a guest.
+-   As a customer, I want to be able to checkout as a guest shopper.

 Registered User Goals
 -   As a registerd user, I want to create an account.